oakstreetfalls/oakstreetfalls.github.io/Analysis/Suspicious.md

 Why didn't Mr. Lozano report the suspicions about embezzlement to Dr. Mitchell?

 Why didn't Mr. Bohomn look deeper instead of just consulting the bid vendor list?

-[Taking down the site]

-Why are you warning Joshua?
-[Don't reply, just read]

-So, how did you meet Adam Taylor?
-[Meeting Adam]
-[PLTW response to Adam]